This documentation is for Macro Recorder v3 beta. Click here the for current production version 2 documentation.

 Image recognition optimization tips:

-- If the image search is restricted to a specific program window, make sure that it has focus at the time the macro is running.
+- If the image search is restricted to a specific program window, make sure that the program has focus at the time the macro is running.
 Even if you can see the image, it is invisible for Macro Recorder until the program has focus.
 Solution: Edit your macro so the target program gets focus (e.g. with the "focus window" action or by simulating a click into the program window.
-Alternatively, disable the search restriction).
+Alternatively, remove the search region restriction).

 - Experiment with the " " setting.
 For macros created with Macro Recorder v2.0.84 (or earlier), you may need to reduce the tolerance value as the detection mechanism has been improved.

-- Experiment with the size of the search area.
+- Experiment with the search area size.
 The smaller the size, the faster the detection but the higher the risk of false detection.

 - Buttons or web links on a webpage may have a different color after the page has been visited.
 Verify, if Macro Recorder captured the color of the desired state.